Business Licenses and Registration

-- Seller’s permit: if you are selling any goods, you will need a seller’s permit and collect sales tax
+If you are selling any goods, you will need a seller’s permit from the California Department of Tax and Fee Administration (CDTFA) and to collect sales tax.

-- Brick and mortar permits: for businesses with a physical location, you may need to get a “zoning” permit to perform your business activities at that location.
-Again check with your city and county.
+For businesses with a physical location, you may need to get a “zoning” permit to perform your business activities at that location.
+Check with the Los Angeles City Planning Department.

-- Registering as an employer: If you have employees, you will need to register with the state.
+If you have employees, you will need to register with the California Employment Development Department (EDD).
 See our Guide to Hiring for Your Business.